 Contact: (02) 9955 0225

-What to order: You’re here for the burnt ramen, and don’t bothering pretend you’ve got a taste for anything else on the menu.
-The Kogashi miso is the top pick here, with medium-thin noodles sloshing around a charred miso base with chicken broth, a half umami egg, and perfectly cooked pork belly chashu.
+What to order: You’re here for the burnt ramen, and don’t bother pretending you’ve got a taste for anything else on the menu.
+The Kogashi miso is the top pick here, with medium-thin noodles sloshing around a charred miso base with chicken broth, a half umami egg, and a perfectly cooked chashu pork belly.
 It’s a winner every single time you’re craving Japanese soul food on 52-54 Albion Street Surry Hills.

 Contact: (02) 9212 0003